Run Stride Analysis

 - Decreased performance due to early fatigue or pain

-- We work closely with shoe companies who provide personalized shoe/foot analysis
+- We work closely with shoe companies that provide personalized shoe/foot analysis

-Heel Strike-Describes a common running form where the heel makes the initial contact with the surface.
-Normally this is the outside edge of the heel, thus why so many runners have a wear pattern on the outside edge of their heels.
+Describes a common running form where the heel makes initial contact with the surface.
+Normally this is the outside edge of the heel, this is why so many runners have a wear pattern on the outside edge of their heels.
 Associated with increased risk of anterior knee pain.

-Loading Response-Describes the period of time from Initial Contact to when the foot is flat on the ground (for heel striker).
-For a forefoot striker this describes to the point of maximum heel drop as your stance leg accepts full weightbearing
+Describes the period of time from Initial Contact to when the foot is flat on the ground (for heel striker).
+For a forefoot striker, this describes to the point of maximum heel drop as your stance leg accepts full weight-bearing

-Stance Phase-Describes the period of time where the foot is in contact with the ground, there is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase
+Period of time when the foot is in contact with the ground.
+There is a period of time where both feet are in stance phase, but during the other portion the other leg will be in Swing Phase.